tsalehm/tsalehm/README.md

-- 👋 Hi, I’m @tsalehm .
-14 years old and born in Iran
+- 👋 Hi, I’m Saleh.
+Born to live and die with computers
 - 👀 I’m interested in : Python, C, C++, AHK -------  AVR, Arduino
 - 🌱 I’m currently learning Python and C++